 - Process groups

 Group therapy is an addiction treatment program modality that benefits the client in a different way than individual therapy.
 Clients in addiction treatment have many shared experiences, and illuminating those experiences can be positive and validating.

 The feedback provided by someone with shared experiences is valuable and often guides the struggling group member through difficult times.
 The interactions between members of the group may replicate difficult social relationships and provide a safe forum to improve interpersonal skills.

 Social skills are further developed when clients observe and model more adaptive behaviors.
-They gain awareness of self by understanding their impact on others.
-This self-awareness can lead to further insight about the origin of one’s own behavior.
+They gain awareness of the self by understanding their impact on others.
+This self-awareness can lead to further insight into the origin of one’s own behavior.